Qaunaq Mikkigak: Literary work

 Quanaq was an author as well as a sculptor.
 Her The Legend of the Fog is the story of a boy making his way across the tundra when he encounters a giant who wishes to eat him.
 In his escape from the giant, the boy releases the first fog into the world.
 Grandmother Ptarmigan explains why ptarmigans make the calls that they do and why young ptarmigans fly early in life.
 This is done through the scenario of a ptarmigan telling a bedtime story to her grandchildren.
 The Grandmother ptarmigan tries to get her little ptarmigan to go to bed but he refuses to go to sleep and demands a story instead.
 Finally, Grandmother gives in and tells him a story about the lemmings that want to come inside to get warm and burrow under his feathers.
 The little ptarmigan is getting more and more perturbed until Grandmother concludes the story with a bout of tickles.
 At this point the little ptarmigan is so frightened that he jumps up and flies away and Grandmother cries “nauk, nauk" in her sadness."

 Personal life

 Qaunaq had a younger brother and ties to four formerly adoptive siblings.
-She was married to Inuit artist, Ohotaq (Oqutaq) Mikkigak, and they lived the traditional Inuit lifestyle in Nuvujuak together.
+She was married to Inuk artist, Ohotaq (Oqutaq) Mikkigak, and they lived the traditional Inuit lifestyle in Nuvujuak together.
 She had eight children, one of her own and seven adoptive children.
 When Qaunaq's mother and stepfather returned to Cape Dorset for Quppapik, her stepfather, to become a custodian at the school, the Mikkigak family also moved into the settlement to enroll their two young children into the school.
 Later both she and her husband followed in Quppapik's footsteps and became employed as custodians.
 Both Qaunaq and her husband produced art work for their own enjoyment, and Qaunaq took pride in helping to support her family.